mucc001/scirepeval_extended/README.md

 # An extended version of SciRepEval: A Multi-Format Benchmark for Scientific Document Representations
-This repo borrows code from [SciRepEval](https://github.com/allenai/scirepeval/tree/main).
+This repo borrows code from [SciRepEval Git repo](https://github.com/allenai/scirepeval/tree/main).
 It contains the code to train, evaluate and reproduce the representation learning models and results on the benchmark introduced in [SciRepEval](https://api.semanticscholar.org/CorpusID:254018137).
+It adds a scirepeval_emb.py file to support evaluation with only paper id and paper embedding pairs without providing a model instance.
+You can use scirepeval_emb.py in the same way you use scirepeval.py.
+However, scirepeval_emb.py doesn't support the few-shot tests and the search tests or taking a model as input with -m.

 ## Quick Setup
 Clone the repo and setup the environment as follows: